<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Given the tricky nature of implicit consent, it is considered as a best practice that you obtain express consent from individuals, since in the event of an audit verbal consent cannot be proven.

-Who has to comply with the PIPA-BC?
+Who has to comply with the British Columbia Privacy Act?

 • a corporation, including a strata corporation,